 Organizations can battle tool proliferation by centralizing work to Atlassian’s best-in-breed work management products:

-• Projects and processes requiring more structured workflows can use Jira Work Management, where distributed teams teams can manage tasks, deadlines, and deliverables – no matter their global location.
+- Projects and processes requiring more structured workflows can use Jira, where distributed teams teams can manage tasks, deadlines, and deliverables – no matter their global location.

-• Atlas is the teamwork directory that improves team alignment by identifying the relationship between teams, work, and goals.
-Teams can use Atlas as a way to follow along on project progress or goal status without ever needing to set up a meeting.
+- Goals in Atlassian Home improve team alignment by identifying the relationship between teams, work, and goals.
+Teams can use Goals as a way to follow along on project progress or goal status without ever needing to set up a meeting.

 Over 150,000 organizations throughout the world use Atlassian’s work management products today.
 With this set of tools, teams can choose the best tool for the job, while ensuring alignment across the organization.
 These products can be used together (or separately) in any number of ways, empowering work to flow freely across an entire organization.